 Finally, students should select optional modules to make up the total to 60 ECTS/120 CATS.
-Besides COMP3200 and COMP3219, a maximum of 2 other "externally taught" modules (COMPxxxx, OPTOxxxx, UOSMxxxx, FRENxxxx, GERMxxxx, LANGxxxx and MATHxxxx) may be chosen.
+Besides COMP3200 and COMP3219, a maximum of 2 other "externally taught" modules offered (COMPxxxx, OPTOxxxx, UOSMxxxx, LANGxxxx, ANTHxxxx, LAWSxxxx, PSYCxxxx, SOCIxxxx and MATHxxxx) may be chosen.
 Students must select a 30:30 ECTS balance between semesters.